Classification of quotient bundles on the Fargues-Fontaine curve

 \subsection{Dimension counting by Harder-Narasimhan polygons}

 $ $

-As our discussion in \S\ref{bundlemaps} suggests, we will have to understand quantities of the form $\deg(\Vcal^\vee \otimes \Wcal)^\nonneg$ for some fairly arbitrary vector bundles $\Vcal$ and $\Wcal$ on $\adicff$.
-Following the strategy developed in \cite[\S2.3]{Arizonaext}, we prove some useful lemmas for this.
+Our discussion in \S\ref{bundlemaps} suggests that we will have to understand quantities of the form $\deg(\Vcal^\vee \otimes \Wcal)^\nonneg$ for fairly arbitrary vector bundles $\Vcal$ and $\Wcal$ on $\adicff$.
+In this subsection, we prove some useful lemmas for this purpose following the strategy developed in \cite[\S2.3]{Arizona_extvb}.

 \begin{defn} Let $v$ and $w$ be arbitrary vectors in $\R^2$. \begin{enumerate}[label = (\arabic*)] \item We denote by $v_x$ (resp. $v_y$) the $x$-coordinate (resp. $y$-coordinate) of $v$.

 \item If $v_x \neq 0$, we write $\mu(v):= v_y/v_x$ for the slope of $v$.